GluuFederation/oxPush2/README.md

 # oxPush2
-oxPush2 is the code behind the [Super Gluu two-factor mobile authentication application](http://super.gluu.org). oxPush2  uses the FIDO U2F endpoints built into the [Gluu Server](http://gluu.org) to enroll a public key.
+oxPush2 is a free open source two-factor authentication application.
+During Enrollment oxPush2 uses the FIDO U2F endpoints built into the [Gluu Server](http://gluu.org) to enroll a public key.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.

-Funding for this project was provided as part of an [NSTIC pilot](http://www.morphotrust.com/NSTICNorthCarolinaPilot.aspx).
+Funding for this project was provided as part of an [NSTIC pilot](http://www.morphotrust.com/NSTICNorthCarolinaPilot.aspx). oxPush2 is also used as the foundation for the commercially available [Super Gluu two-factor mobile authentication application](http://super.gluu.org).

 ## oxPush2 U2F Workflows